AusDTO/service-handbook/_inflight/3-assessment-reviews/index.md

 The assessment review should run as part of the regular check-in, but you may want to schedule extra time.
 The assessors and the delivery team will reach an agreement on when the stage is completed.

 ## Write report

+Assessment reports are written after the 3 reviews mentioned previously.
+The reports are published on the DTO website.

 Write the assessment report using the [report templates](https://github.com/AusDTO/service-handbook/tree/gh-pages/_inflight/5-tools).
 Refer to progress against all the relevant criteria and use the notes and data you have recorded at your regular check-ins to inform your report.